custom-cards/upcoming-media-card/.github/ISSUE_TEMPLATE/component-issues.md

 ---
-name: Issues for Components (radarr, sonarr, plex, etc.)
+name: Issues for Components (Radarr, Sonarr, Plex, etc.)
 about: DO NOT POST HERE, POST ON THE COMPONENT'S PAGE.
 title: ''
 labels: invalid